Modern Machine Learning for LHC Physicists: Inverse problems and inference

 In the left panel of Fig.~\ref{fig:dqq_fqq_cqq} we show the posterior probabilities for these model parameters assuming true SM-values.
 All 1-dimensional posteriors are approximately Gaussian.
 The best-measured parameter of the toy model is the regularized divergence, followed by the finite terms, and then the rest term with its assumed $p_T$-suppression.
 This reflects the hierarchical structure of the splitting kernel.
 The correlations between parameters are small, but not negligible.

 In a second step we include all QCD splitting kernels from Eq.\eqref{eq:qcd_kernels} and target the unknown rest terms

 This means we assume our perturbative predictions for the leading contributions to hold, so we need to estimate the uncertainty of the perturbative description.
-For $C_{qq}$ the error bar shrinks slightly, in the absence of the dominant contributions to this kernel.
-For the other two rest terms, $C_{gg}$ and $C_{gq}$, we find significantly larger error bars and a strong anti-correlation.
+For $C_{qq}$ the uncertainty band shrinks slightly, in the absence of the dominant contributions to this kernel.
+For the other two rest terms, $C_{gg}$ and $C_{gq}$, we find significantly larger uncertainty bands and a strong anti-correlation.

 For a more realistic simulation we rely on a full Sherpa shower with hadronization and a fast detector simulation.
 The dataset consists of our usual particle flow objects forming the jet.
 Unlike for the classification of boosted jets we study relatively soft jets, again simulated from $Z$-decays with a spectrum